thomasabishop/eolas/zk/IO_in_Python.md

 ## Renaming and deleting files

-We hace to use another built-in module to rename and delete files: `os`.
+We have to use another built-in module to rename and delete files: `os`.

 To rename an existing file: